-Demre was one of the most important cities along the coast but its remains lie mostly under the concrete and large greenhouses of the modern city between the city center around the Church of St. Nicholas and the hillside to the north, where there is a theater and some rock cut tombs.
-Demre is, however, primarily an agricultural region, for most tourists a quick stopover on their trip along the coast.
+Demre was once one of the most important cities along the coast.
+An ancient theater and some rock-cut tombs offer proof, but its remains lie mostly under the concrete of the modern urban center and the large greenhouses that dominate the hillside to the north.
+Now primarily an agricultural region (it’s known as the tomato capital of Turkey), tourists typically view Demre as a quick stopover on their trip along the coast.

 Demre (Kale) at a Glance